 In the spirit of taking the best care of your heart, here are 28 thoughts to help you understand the challenges your heart faces, from obesity and smoking to high blood pressure, diabetes and other conditions that can be detrimental to your heart's health.

-Understanding those issues and taking smart steps to improve your health.
-Doing that can help your heart do its job so you can lead your best and fullest life.
+Understanding those issues and taking smart steps to improve heart health can help your heart do its job so you can lead your best and fullest life.

 - Research shows sleeping between 6-9 hours a night could reduce your risk of heart disease.